The Great Pyramid’s exact design measurements

 The passages are in a plane parallel to the central North South plane of the Pyramid.
 The plane is offset about 288 inches to the east, that is, there’s a gap of about 288 inches between the central North South plane and the parallel plane of the passages.

-The diagram on the left shows the descending and ascending passages looking from the east.
+The diagram on the left shows the descending and ascending passages in blue, looking from the east.
 The descending passage starts fairly low in the north side, and goes below the base level and down through the rock as shown.
 I’ve drawn the red circle by making it tangential to the sloping sides, and also so that it passes through the intersection of the descending and ascending passages, low down to the right.
 I call this circle “The Main Circle”.
 The diagram on the right shows how “The Main Circle” goes through the intersection of the two passages.
 You can see that where it crosses the floor of the descending passage, there’s a dotted vertical line up to where the two passage rooves meet.
-Also, there’s a red line down from the left, along the floor of the ascending passage, to show that it meets the Main Circle at the floor level.
+Also, there’s a red line down from the left, along the floor of the ascending passage, to show that it meets the Main Circle at the floor level of the descending passage.

 The Main Circle has been drawn with a radius of 80 times 1.1785e megalithic yards.
 That’s 80*es8 My.
 I’ve marked the centre of “The Main Circle” as ‘P’.